simonspa/corryvreckan/src/modules/EventLoaderMuPixTelescope/README.md

 * all Run2020 sensor
 * (additional/ older sensors can be added on request)

-The detector name in the geometry file is used to determine the tag:
+The detector name in the geometry file is used to determine the tag, that is used to identify the sensor in the datastream:

 [mydetetcor_TAG]

-Everything behin the first `_` is used as tag, if none found the tag is assumed to be the detector name.
+Everything behind the first `_` is used as tag, if none found the tag is assumed to be the detector name.
 The correct type is given by the `type` in the geometry.
 It is assumed that the timestamp has 10bit and runs at a frequency of 125 MHz (8ns bins)

-Eventdefinition for the `EventLoaderMuPixTelescope`:
+### Eventdefinition for the `EventLoaderMuPixTelescope`:

 * Sorted telescope data: The loader can define its own events as the full information of all systems is stored in an telescope event.
 * Unsorted telescope data: External event definition is required.
 This has to